 There are four levels of training.
 All volunteers will need to do Level 1.
-The previous A Safe Space training is equivalent to Level 1 and 2 of this new model.
-Just like First Response this training is repeated at every level required every three years.
+This training is repeated at every level and is required to be updated every three years.

 By December 2020 everyone needs to have the correct level of Safeguarding training for their role in guiding.

 For all volunteers including: occasional helpers, GO coordinators, home contacts, parent helpers, peer educators, young leaders, mentors and Trefoil Guild members.
 This is an e-learning training and must be completed before moving on to level 2 and 3.
 Click on the button below to complete the Level 1 e-learning.

 Safeguarding - Level 2 – Creating a safe space

 For leaders, assistant leaders, unit helpers, leaders in training, young leaders, Peer Educators and those that are doing level 3 and 4.
 Click the button below to complete Level 2 e-learning.
 (You must have completed Level 1 before you can complete Level 2).